TheBearInternal/ai-honeypot-research/README.md

 ## ⭐ Acknowledgments

-Built for bachelor's research project exploring AI in cybersecurity.
+Built for a research project exploring AI in cybersecurity.

 ---